1 carat diamond price is $6,000

 Carat Does NOT Mean Size!

 Heavy men are not necessarily bigger.
 On the same note, heavy diamonds are not necessarily bigger!
-Just keep this in mind that "settling" on a diamond that is slightly lighter does not mean that it is smaller.
+Just keep this in mind that "settling" on a diamond carat that is slightly less than originally intended (a "lighter" diamond) does not mean that it is smaller.

 And therefore - my advice to you, if you are on a budget (and we all are), instead of settling on other factors of the 4 Cs (such as diamond color), you can step a little below the weight class that you had in mind and save A LOT of money.
 The weight steps which have an effect on the price per carat are: 0.50 carat, 0.75 carat, 1.00 carat, 1.50 carat, 2.00 carat, 3.00 carat, 4.00 carat, 5.00 carat and so on.